crash-g/bottino/INSTRUCTIONS.md

 The initial list of members is optional, but the group name is required.
 If the group already exists nothing happens.

-## Delete group
+## Remove group

-A group which is no longer needed can be deleted with this command.
+A group which is no longer needed can be removed with this command.
 All expenses that previously used this group are not affected.

 If the group does not exist, an error message is returned.

 Examples:

-- `/deletegroup group_name`
+- `/removegroup group_name`

 ## Add group members